snuq/SnuKivyTemplate/Readme.md

 #### FileBrowser.show_filename
 Boolean Property, defaults to True.
 Setting this to False will hide the selected filename field.
 This may be useful to hide for export dialogs, or for folder selection dialogs.

+#### FileBrowser.extra_options_label
+String Property, defaults to "File Options: ".
+After creating a FileBrowser, widgets can be added to the FileBrowser.ids.extraOptions BoxLayout that will appear on the right side under locations.
+This label will become visible when a widget is added to that layout.

 <br/>